 Integration Testing Strategy

-We decided to use a bottom-up approach to test the software.
-The choice is based on the fact this method guarantees a better result while testing.
+For testing the integration among components we will procede following a bottom-up approach that means that, with reference to the component hierarchy defined in paragraph 2.2, we will start from the bottom of the hierarchy and moving to the top on each step.
+Bottom up approach include the use of drivers for whose components that are ready to be tested but whom component directly above is not ready.
+The reason why we apply this approach is based on the fact that it guarantees a better result while testing.
 In fact, we think that the use of drivers, when needed, would be better than working with stubs.
 Also, this will prevent long working time for making stubs.

 As already discussed, the software has many critical points, but we guess that the bottom-up strategy will be a safer method and software faults will be easily found and corrected.